Particular/docs.particular.net/servicecontrol/self-monitoring.include.md

+### Self-monitoring via custom checks

 ServiceControl includes some basic self-monitoring implemented as [custom checks](/monitoring/custom-checks/).
-These checks are reported in ServicePulse along with other custom checks.
+These checks are reported in [ServicePulse](/servicepulse/#custom-checks) along with other custom checks.

 #### MSMQ transactional dead letter queue